sinisa-susnjar/doppler/README.md

 **TODO**

-Does anyone have a Macbook and want's to help out?
+Does anyone have a Macbook and wants to help out?

 ### Prerequisites